Voices of Desire

-Voices of Desire is a 1972 experimental horror film directed by Chuck Vincent under the stage name Mark Ubell.
+Voices of Desire is a 1972 horror film directed by Chuck Vincent under the stage name Mark Ubell.
 The film stars Sandra Peabody, Gus Thomas, and Marlene Willoughby.
 The plot concerns a young woman named Anna Reed (Peabody) who recounts her claims to a psychiatrist that she was involved with a cult whose members were either murdered or committed suicide after she begins hearing distorted voices.

 Plot

 Detective Holland calls in Anna Reed to recount her claims that she was involved in a cult whose members were either murdered or committed suicide.
 Anna narrates a series of flashbacks.